CopernicaMarketingSoftware/Documentation/Publisher/en/automatically-process-bounces.md

+# Selections Tutorial: Automatically process bounces

+NOTE: This tutorial is written for Publisher users.
+A tutorial for Marketing Suite is not (yet) available.

 When delivering an e-mail, various errors can occur.
 For example, an e-mail address no longer exists, or the email address may have never existed at all.